C. M. Ibrahim

-Changaai Mangalote Ibrahim is an Indian politician and currently the president of Janata Dal (Secular) Karnataka.
-He was formerly a Indian National Congress (INC) politician.
+Changaai Mangalote Ibrahim (born 14 August 1948) is an Indian politician and was the president of Janata Dal (Secular) Karnataka.
+He was formerly an Indian National Congress (INC) politician.
 He was a member of the Karnataka Legislative Council.
-He joined Janata Dal (Secular) and is serving as its State President from 17 April 2022.
+He joined Janata Dal (Secular) and is serving as its State President from 17 April 2022 till he dismissed.

 Career

 Ibrahim was said to have been first spotted in 1967 when he was 12, by the former Chief Minister of Karnataka S. Nijalingappa, where he was found giving election speeches as part of the campaign for his father's friend, who was contesting on an INC ticket.
 Nijalingappa entrusted him to another former Chief Minister Veerendra Patil two years later following the split of INC. It was with Patil that Ibrahim later "stayed till [the former's] death."

 Upon finishing schooling, Ibrahim stayed with the INC, later shifting to the Janata Parivar alliance, winning his seat at the 1978 legislative assembly election contesting from the latter's Janata Party ticket.
 He shifted allegiance to INC two years after, only to quit and join the All India Progressive Janata Dal, and then the Janata Dal (Secular).
 He held portfolios of Civil Aviation and Tourism and Information and Broadcasting in the Deve Gowda and Gujral government, formed respectively in 1996 and 1997 at the centre.
 After falling out with JD(S)' leadership, he re-joined the INC in 2008.

+In 2023, Ibrahim made his decision to step down prior to the convening of the JD(S) national executive committee meeting.

 Controversies

+1986 Riots

+Karnataka Police have charged cases against him for making Hate speech which instigated riots in Bangalore and Tumkur following a controversy over title of an article that appeared in Deccan Herald on 7 December 1986.
+The riots caused death of 17 people.

 TATA-Singapore Airlines controversy

 In 1997, Ibrahim denied permission for a joint venture between the Tata Group and Singapore Airlines to operate a domestic airline in India.
 Ibrahim claimed that his reasons were ideological, as he was opposed to foreign investment in the Indian aviation sector.
 However, at the time, a senior bureaucrat accused the Aviation ministry of being "a malign influence", and there were allegations that Ibrahim was protecting the private carrier Jet Airways.
-On 15 November 2010, Ratan Tata, the head of the Tata group alleged that, during the 1990s, a minister had asked for a bribe of INR 15 crore (USD 3.3 million approx) to clear a proposed venture with Singapore Airlines, but he had refused to pay the bribe.
+On 15 November 2010, Ratan Tata, the head of the Tata group alleged that, during the 1990s, a minister had asked for a bribe of INR 15 crore (US$3.3 million approx) to clear a proposed venture with Singapore Airlines, but he had refused to pay the bribe.
 Although Tata did not name Ibrahim as the offending minister, sections of the media speculated that the minister Tata was referring to may have been Ibrahim.
 Ibrahim denied the allegation.